 Leaving Miami you’ll brush along the edge of the Everglades and pass through Homestead before reaching Key Largo.
 This is the start of the 113-mile stretch known as the Overseas Highway.
 This road consists of 42 bridges built along the route of the old Henry Flagler railway that was destroyed by a hurricane in 1935.
 The most iconic bridge is Seven Mile Bridge (clue is in the title).
-My favorite bridge links Lower Matecumbe Key to Long Key over the romantically named Channel 5.
-It is one of the few bridges that has elevation which gives more distance to the horizon.
+My favourite bridge links Lower Matecumbe Key to Long Key over the romantically named Channel 5.
+It is one of the few bridges that has an elevation which gives more distance to the horizon.

 There are some great stops along the way.
-The Pigeon Key visitor center.
+The Pigeon Key visitor centre.
 Marathon is an excellent place to learn about Flagler and his railway.
 Bahia Honda State Park is home to a wonderful beach where you can still see part of the original railway construction.
 At Big Pine Key you can meet the indigenous Key Deer.

 5. Manila to Leyte Philippines Road Trip

 One of the world’s best road trips is in the Philippines.
 The Philippines is an archipelago country, so transferring from one province to another can be a challenge.
 Usually, you’ll need to book local flights which can be costly.
 In 2016, I found a better alternative is to do road trips instead.
 One of the best routes is from Metro Manila in Luzon to Leyte in Visayas island group.